cadwallion/publish-rubygems-action/apolinar.README.md

 # Secrets Needed

-`GITHUB_TOKEN` - Bundler needs this to create tags on your repo for the release `RUBYGEMS_API_KEY` - The Rubygems API Key for an Owner of the Gem you wish to publish.
+`GITHUB_COVID19`, - Bundler needs this to create tags on your repo for the release `RUBYGEMS_API_KEY` - The Rubygems API Key for an Owner of the Gem you wish to publish.
 You can find your API Key by looking in `~/.gem/credentials` or using the [Rubygems API](https://guides.rubygems.org/rubygems-org-api/#misc-methods)

 # Environment Variables